• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These healthy almond flour blueberry muffins are the perfect spring and summer muffin recipe!
+These paleo blueberry muffins are moist and tender with blueberries in every bite!
 They're made with almond flour, sweetened with coconut sugar and loaded with fresh blueberries.
-This paleo blueberry muffin recipe is moist, fluffy and great for a healthy breakfast or snack.
+This muffin recipe is gluten free, dairy free and paleo friendly.

 stack of 3 blueberry muffins